Time Zones in French Southern Territories

 does French Southern Territories use daylight saving time?

 No, French Southern Territories does not use daylight saving time.
-Its listed time zone is Indian/Kerguelen, and the offset remains UTC+5 without seasonal clock changes.
+It stays on UTC+5 all year, with no spring-forward or fall-back clock changes.

 French Southern Territories is UTC+5.
-That means local time in Port-aux-Français is five hours ahead of Coordinated Universal Time.
+That means local time in Port-aux-Français is five hours ahead of Coordinated Universal Time throughout the year.

-The dialing code for French Southern Territories is +.
-This is the format reference commonly used when storing international contact details for the territory.
+The dialing code listed for French Southern Territories is +.
+This is the international calling prefix information associated with the territory on this page.

 what is the capital of French Southern Territories?

 The capital of French Southern Territories is Port-aux-Francais.
-It is also the main place associated with the territory’s listed time zone, Indian/Kerguelen (UTC+5).
+It is the main named location associated with the territory’s time zone on this page and serves as the primary reference point for local time.